 So, should we all jump for joy?

-Who can Qualify for a Medical Marijuana?
+Who can Qualify for Medical Marijuana in Florida?

 Amendment 2 was written specifically to allow medical marijuana to be provided as a treatment for patients with the following diseases: